ratawfiq/SoftwareEngineer/README.md

   Currently in our requirements, we need to automatically fill the entry fields with the address stored in the customer account.
   When we get the database retrieval working, we can fill (echo) the entry fields with those values, and get rid of the check box
   Need to do google API call.
 If distance is greater than 15 miles, then send alert.
- Checkbox and buttons are broken.
+ [FIXED] Checkbox and buttons are broken.
 Do I need to connect the .js file to the .html file somehow??

 	3. Sudocode for confirm page